-Sajini is currently a Clerk with a Singaporean engineering company and has been on Work Permit for 8 years.
-Her husband, who is the sponsor for her application, has been working in Singapore for the past 23 years as a Technician.
+Sajini, a Malaysian of Indian ethnicity, is currently working as a clerk with a Singaporean engineering company and has been on Work Permit for 8 years.
+Her husband, who is the sponsor for her application, has been working in Singapore for the past 23 years as a technician.
 Due to their dependence on requiring a dual-income to sustain themselves in Singapore, they currently do not have any children.

 Sajini came to us after countless frustrations at getting her Singapore PR application rejected for at least 3 times.
 Her husband, also a Malaysian, is already a Singapore Permanent Resident, having lived and worked in Singapore for more than 23 years.